Series: Container Networking Deep Dive

 What exactly is CNI?

 It's not a background service.
-CNI is actually just a Specification that defines how Kubelet calls binaries located in /opt/cni/bin/.
-Kubelet feeds it JSON, the Binary executes the task and returns the result.
+CNI is actually just a Specification that defines how the Container Runtime (like containerd) calls binaries located in /opt/cni/bin/.
+The runtime feeds it JSON, the Binary executes the task and returns the result.

 IPAM (IP Address Management)